seanmcb-smarsh/smarsh-transcriber/README.md

 This repository provides an interface to the transcription engine (e.g. DeepScribe).

-The script is in a folder called 'api' and required transcriber libraries are imported.
+The API script is called transcribers.py and is in a folder called 'api'.
+Required transcriber modules are imported to the class for the transcriber.
+For example, DeepScribe modules are imported into the 'deepscribe' class.

 Configuration files can be supplied for a variety of combinations of languages and transcriber engines (e.g. deepscribe, wav2vec, HuBERT) as they become available.
 A set of example files is provided using the dev area location references.